Colegit/easyMap/README.md

 ## Introduction

-This project was created to solve 3 core issues I have seen within GIS:
+This project was created to solve 3 core issues within GIS:

 1) Geocortex and Esri products cost 15k or more yearly to run.
 For small municipalities or businesses, this is often not feasable.
 Especially when all thats really needed is a simple web map that can display GIS data and each object's attributes, with a few basic tools to navigate around.